thestubborndev/finance_tracker_server/README.md

 This will print your `accessToken` into the terminal from where you can copy/paste it into the `config.js` file.

-And you're done integrating with Plaid!
+If you don't want to activate balance updates, simply don't add the `accessToken` to `config.js` and balance updates will be skipped.

-### Starting the server
+## Starting the server

-By now, you should have hooked up all the external accounts!
+By now, you should have hooked up all the external accounts you want!
 All thats left is to start the server and give it a go!
 Since this project uses ES6 syntax, we will need to start a transpiler in one terminal window and the server in another.
 To start the transpiler, open the project folder in terminal and run:

 ```
 babel . --out-dir ./transpiled --watch --retain-lines --ignore '**node_modules,.git,transpiled' -x '.es6,.js,.es,.jsx'